DFE-Digital/bat-design-history/app/posts/manage-school-placements/2025-07-31-user-research-round-16-with-providers.md

 #### Supporting detail and evidence

-- Currently, when a school completes their expression of interest (EOI) journey they are not asked whether they will accept candidates from specific routes e.g. salaried or apprenticeships.
+- Currently, when a school completes their expression of interest journey they are not asked whether they will accept candidates from specific routes e.g. salaried or apprenticeships.
 - Therefore providers have to reach out to relevant contact at the school to inquire about this.

 > “So information that could be useful could be whether they could take a salaried or unsalaried place, whether they will only consider full time, part time, something like that” – U69